It's Always Sunny in Philadelphia: Themes

-Some of the subjects covered for the purpose of satire on the show include religion, masculinity, femininity, classism and income inequality, sexual coercion, stalking, racism, misogyny, child sex abuse, substance abuse, homophobia, transphobia, blackmail, blackface, yellowface, cults, gun violence, abortion rights, underage drinking, climate change, torture, police brutality and economic recession.
-The show also satirizes lighter topics such as social norms, using the gang's stupidity as a vehicle to poke fun at conventions.
+Some of the subjects covered for the purpose of satire on the show include masculinity and misogyny, Catholicism, classism and income inequality, racism including blackface, sexual coercion and stalking, child sexual abuse, homophobia, transphobia, American nationalism and substance abuse.
+The show frequently satirises American domestic and foreign policy stances and debates with its depictions of gun violence, abortion rights, climate change, torture, police brutality, the Israeli occupation of Gaza, the 2008 financial crisis and the COVID-19 recession.
+The show also skewers lighter topics such as social norms, using the gang's stupidity as a vehicle to poke fun at conventions.

-Class and class conflict is a recurring theme throughout the show as Mac and Charlie are shown to be lower class whereas Dennis and Dee come from an upper-class background, even if they are no longer upper class.
-Frank, who comes originally from a working-class background, is a multi-millionaire and is frequently shown getting away with exploitative business schemes, including shell companies for tax evasion and sweatshops in developing countries.
+Class and class conflict is a recurring theme throughout the show as Mac and Charlie Kelly are shown to be from working-class backgrounds, while Dennis and Dee Reynolds had an upper-class upbringing, even if they are no longer upper class.
+Frank Reynolds, who originally came from a working-class background, is shown to be a multi-millionaire, potentially even a billionaire, who made his money through fraud and exploitative business practices, including running sweatshops in developing countries, cheating his business partners and setting up shell companies for tax evasion.

-Sunny also frequently engages in absurd and meta humor, pulling from a variety of television, film, theatre and musical references.
-Some episodes see the gang in different settings or genres or even time periods.
+IASIP also frequently engages in absurdist and meta humor, pulling from a variety of television, film, theatre and musical references.
+Some episodes see the gang in different settings, genres or even time periods.

 Cast and characters

-The show features a core cast of five characters and a recurring cast of colorful side characters, including the Waitress, Cricket, the McPoyles, the Ponderosas, the Lawyer and various family members like Mrs. Kelly, Mrs. Mac and Uncle Jack Kelly, who cross paths and interact with the gang in increasingly unhinged ways as the show progresses.
+The show features a core cast of five characters and a recurring cast of colorful side characters, including the Waitress, Cricket, the McPoyles, the Ponderosas, the Lawyer and various family members like Mrs. Kelly, Mrs. Mac and her estranged husband Luther, and Uncle Jack Kelly, who cross paths and interact with the gang in increasingly unhinged ways as the show progresses.